dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

    < Leaf : a | Branch : { left : r, right : r } > in F
 ```

-As another example, consider a binary tree with more type parameters:
+As another example, consider a binary tree with two type parameters:

 ```haskell
 data TreeAB a b = LeafA a | LeafB b | Branch (TreeAB a b) (TreeAB a b)